LukeNeedham/FlowerPotRecycler/README.md

 # Config

-There are 2 main types of config:
+There are 3 main types of config:

+- `ItemTypeConfig` - Contains all the config for a single item type, used to build an `ItemTypeDelegate`
 - `FeatureDelegateConfig` - Contains the config for `AdapterFeatureDelegate`s for each item type
 - `RecyclerAdapterConfig` - Contains the config for the `Adapter` itself